ASSERT-KTH/sorald/README.md

         2272: "Iterator.next()" methods should throw "NoSuchElementException"
         2116: "hashCode" and "toString" should not be called on array instances
         1860: Synchronization should not be based on Strings or boxed primitives
+        1444: "public static" fields should be constant (incomplete: does not fix variable naming)
         2184: Math operands should be cast before assignment
         4973: Strings and Boxed types should be compared using "equals()"
         2095: Resources should be closed